SDXorg/PySD-Cookbook/docs/analyses/getting_started/PySD_Challenge_1.rst

 2. Identify the maximum total number of days that the base might be unable to evacuate, for the range of values of infectivity listed above.
-3. Come up with a better story for this example than 'penguin foot'. =)
+3. Come up with a better story for this example than ‘penguin foot’. =)